PedroDSFerreira/eagl.ai/README.md

 ## Demo

-You can try the project online at: [https://eagle-ai.griffin-frog.ts.net/](https://eagle-ai.griffin-frog.ts.net/)
+You can try the project online at: [https://eagle-ai.griffin-frog.ts.net/](https://eagle-ai.griffin-frog.ts.net/).

 - **Database refresh:** The database is automatically refreshed every hour.
 All data will be reset at that time.
+- **Mock Ollama responses:** This demo uses the [mock configuration](docker-compose-mock.yaml), so the Ollama API responses are static and not representative of any actual parsed facial features.

 > ⚠️ **Warning:**
 > Do **not** enter any personal or sensitive information.
 All data is temporary and publicly accessible.